-Eg: Fresher posts and mid-level sales posts.
+Example: Fresher posts and mid-level sales posts.

 3. Panel interview (Committee Interview):

-Eg: Mid-level and high-level jobs.
+Example: Mid-level and high-level jobs.

 1. A structured interview (Formal interview or guided interview):

-Here in the traditional form of interview, the questions asked are all in a standard format and the same is used for all the candidates.
+Here in the traditional form of an interview, the questions asked are all in a standard format and the same is used for all the candidates.
 This is to assess the ability of all the candidates impartially.

-Eg: Entry level jobs for fresher.
+Example: Entry level jobs for fresher.

 2. Unstructured interview (Informal interview or conversational interview):

-This is the opposite of structured interview.
+This is the opposite of a structured interview.
 Here the interviewer has a definite idea in mind about the questions to be asked, but it doesn’t follow a certain format.
 The interviewer may deviate and a conversation type interview follows.

-Eg: Mid level job interview for managerial position
+Example: Mid-level job interview for managerial position

-The interviewee is asked questions about the past work experiences and how it was dealt with in a particular situation.
+The interviewee is asked questions about past work experiences and how it was dealt with in a particular situation.
 This helps the interviewer understand the candidate’s future performance based on his past experiences.
 Here the candidates need to provide examples when they have handled situations.
-The probing maybe in detail to assess the candidate’s behavior and responses and this determines the candidate’s future job prospects.
+The probing maybe in detail to assess the candidate’s behaviour and responses and this determines the candidate’s future job prospects.

-Eg: Interview for managerial positions, executive posts.
+Example: Interview for managerial positions, executive posts.